didomi/unity/docs/unity.md

 # Unity version

 We currently require Unity version 2019.3.12f1 or later.
+The plugin can be installed to Unity projects with version 2019.3.12f1 or later.

+But for developing the Unity Plugin, please use exact version  Unity 2019.3.12f1.
+If you try to open Unity plugin project with a different version, Unity will want to upgrade/downgrade the project.
+To not have such a problem, use exact Unity 2019.3.12f1 version for development of the plugin.

 ## 2019.3.12f1